stella-lu/Nicolas_Cage_Detection/README.md

 ![webcam](/example_screenshots/nicolas_cage_webcam_83_percent.png)

-In comparison, using the live webcam, it believes that I'm Nicolas Cage at 85%, however when testing it out on my friends, the certainty ranged from 60% to 88%.
+In comparison, using the live webcam the model believes that I'm Nicolas Cage at 85%, however when testing it out on my friends, the certainty ranged from 60% to 88%.
 Not bad for only 90 training images.